Gulf Coast Road Trip

 From Florida to Mississippi, the Gulf Coast is not only a beautiful spot for a beach vacation, but an important ecosystem that thousands of sea turtles, seabirds and other wild creatures call home.
-Volunteers continue to assess the damage from the Deepwater Horizon Spill and clean up the waterways and beaches that were impacted by the disaster.
-But despite the damage in the Gulf region, the Panhandle beaches continue to welcome visitors to appreciate the beauty of the Gulf Coast and learn more about its delicate ecosystem.
+The Panhandle beaches welcome visitors to appreciate the beauty of the Gulf Coast and learn more about its delicate ecosystem.
 Set off on a road trip along Route 98 through the region's best state and national parks, and appreciate the wonders of the Gulf Coast.

 Tallahassee to Apalachicola

 Stay: The Gibson Inn has a spot on the National Historic Register of Historic Places thanks to its storied past as the area's first luxury hotel and the first in the Panhandle to boast steam heat back in 1907.
 Today, its charming mix of history and modern amenities make it a comfy stop for a few nights while you explore the area.

 Eat: South America meets South Florida at Tamara's Cafe Floridita in Apalachicola with dishes including grilled pork chop with shrimp and scallops and pecan-crusted grouper with creamy jalapeno sauce served alongside black rice and beans.